Recent updates on regulatory-related matters (as of March 23, 2020):

 In spring 2019, COSCDA formed a working group to examine ways to improve HUD’s environmental review process.
 The group suggested several recommendations to update administrative procedures.
 Comments were developed and sent to HUD in June 2019.
 COSCDA’s letter is available here.
 Issues highlighted include state participation in HEROS, and application of USDA and EPA reviews and categorical exclusions to HUD-funded projects.

-COSCDA has since connected with CPD Office of Environment and Energy to further explore key issues.
+COSCDA has since connected with HUD Office of Environment and Energy to further explore key issues.
 The working group reconvened before the end of the year to compile additional information.
-On a related note, COSCDA will host an environmental review session at the Program Managers Conference in February.
-The session will be an opportunity to directly engage with HUD staff on review policies and current issues experienced in program administration.
+Comments including specific project water and wastewater upgrade examples, were shared with HUD.
+COSCDA also hosted HUD staff at the 2020 Program Managers Conference to engage on ER issues, including HUD Environmental Review Online System (HEROS) status and the proposed update of the National Environmental Policy Act (NEPA) on HUD programs.

 Proposed Update to Section 3 Rule